dbmover/core/README.md

 case-sensitive, so just be consistent in your spelling.

 ### Storage engines and collations
-DbMover ignores these.
-The assumption is that modifying these are a risky and very rare operation that you want to do manually and/or monitor more closely anyway.
+Currently DbMover ignores these.
+Support for MySQL is planned; for PostgreSQL, changing the collation is a database-wide operation which cannot be handled by DbMover (it requires recreation of the entire database).

 ### Test your schema first
 Always run DbMover against a test database for an updated schema.
 Everybody